Ohh No, My Cholesterol Is Too Low!

 Sugar consumption can help lower stress in general, reducing exposure to the stress hormones and related substances of inflammation and energy metabolism interference.

-Bacterial endotoxin promotes serotonin and estrogen, and PUFA makes all three more inflammatory and metabolically harmful.
-Thyroid and cholesterol combine to make the anti-inflammatory pro-metabolism hormones and it would be illogical to think that this is not informative when it comes to looking at what is protective against disease and abnormal behaviour.
+Bacterial endotoxin promotes serotonin and estrogen, and circulation of PUFAs can make all three more inflammatory and metabolically harmful.
+Thyroid and cholesterol combine to make the anti-inflammatory pro-metabolism hormones (including pregnenolone), and it would be illogical to think that this is not important information when it comes to looking at what is protective against disease and abnormal behavior.

 Pregnenolone has been shown to protect against the symptoms of mental illness, including schizophrenia.